emckean/Pig-Latin-bot/README.md

 ## Create a Zapier-driven Twitterbot

 This Twitterbot will respond to @-mentions by replying to the sender with their tweet text translated into Pig Latin.
-We'll use Zapier to send the triggering event.
+We'll use Zapier to send the triggering event, and OpenWhisk to take the text, translate into Pig Latin, and tweet the response.

+##### Add your Twitter keys

+If you haven't already, follow the instructions above to create a new Twitter account for your bot and a new app.
+Then put your key, secret, token, and access token secret in the `temp-config.js` file, and rename it to `config.js`.
+Then delete `temp-config.js`.

+##### Create your Openwhisk Action & URL

+Because we want to include the `pig-latin` module and our config file, we're going to create our OpenWhisk action by uploading a zip file.

+ 1. Switch into the pigify-twitterbot directory.
+ 2. Run `npm install`
+ 3. Zip the files in this directory: `zip -r -X "bot.zip" *`
+ 4. Create your OpenWhisk action: `wsk action create YOURACTIONNAME --kind nodejs:6 bot.zip`
+ 5. Check to see if your action has been created: `wsk action list`
+ 6. Create a URL for your action: `wsk api-experimental create /YOURURLNAME get YOURACTIONNAME` (This creates a GET endpoint that will call your OpenWhisk function.)
+ 7. You should get a response like: `ok: created API /YOURURLNAME GET for action YOURACTIONNAME` and then a long https url
+ 8. You can get that URL again anytime by using the `wsk api-experimental list` command.

 ##### Create your Zapier trigger
 We'll be creating a 'Mention' trigger with Zapier.
 Zapier accounts can make two-step Zaps (like this one) [free](https://zapier.com/pricing/)!